CiscoDevNet/terraform-provider-aci/docs/list-resources/relation_from_external_epg_to_route_control_profile.md

 ## Example Usage ##

 The configuration snippet below shows an example for Relation From External EPG To Route Control Profile with only required attributes.
+This snippet retrieves a list of all Relation From External EPG To Route Control Profile objects.

 ```hcl
 list "aci_relation_from_external_epg_to_route_control_profile" "example" {